 Import and sync users

-Use user sync to import large numbers of users from an Excel file.
-Unlike adding users one at a time, user sync enables you to define reusable sync configurations with per-field conflict rules, preview changes before applying them, and optionally send new users a welcome email with a link to set their password.
+The user syncing feature imports large numbers of users from an external source.
+Instead of adding users one at a time, you can create reusable sync configurations, define field-level conflict rules, preview changes before you apply them, and choose whether to send new users a welcome email with a link to set their password.
 To add or manage users individually, refer to the add and manage user accounts guide.

 - Select Administration > Users from the left navigation panel.